angular-experts-io/modern-angular-workshop/exercise-angular-cli.md

 1. Application in a workspace can be generated using Angular schematics
 2. Explore options of `application` schematics using `--help` flag
-3. Create an application with name `product-app` and following options: enabled `standalone`, `routing`, `scss` style and `my-org` prefix and `strict` TypeScript preset and **disabled** `ssr` (or you could decline it using the prompt if not specified)
+3. Create an application with name `product-app` and following options: enabled `standalone`, `routing`, `scss` style and `my-org` prefix and `strict` TypeScript preset and **disabled** `ssr` (or you could decline it using the prompt if not specified), **make sure to use IDE schematics integration instead of CLI**
-4. Once done explore what was generated inside your IDE
+4. Once done, run `npm ci` and explore what was generated inside your IDE

 ## TODO 5 - Run the application

 1. Once we created our application we can run it in two ways, first being `ng serve` (and second being `npm start`, check that script in the `package.json` file)
 2. Open browser at `http://localhost:4200` to see the application running
 3. Adjust the `start` script in the `package.json` file by adding `--open` flag, stop running app and restart it using `npm start`
-4. Once running open your browsers DEV tools and explore the network tab about what kind of files represent the application and check their size (refresh application once the tab was opened)
-5. Add new `start:prod` script to your `package.json` file and add both `--open` and `--configuration production` flags (`--prod` flag was used in previous versions), stop running app and restart it using `npm run start:prod` (notice the `run` keyword, every script besides `start` and `test` have to use `run`
-6. Once running open your browsers DEV tools and explore the network tab about what kind of files represent the application and check their size (the new `esbuild` based builder doesn't really optimize that well for serve even with `production` configuration, but it's great for build speed, we're going to see actual production bundle size in the build step...)
+4. Make a change at the beginning of the `app.component.html` file and see the change reflected in the browser

 ## TODO 6 - Build the application

-1. Serving application is great for the development purposes, but we have to build artifacts to deploy to production
+1. Serving application is great for development purposes, but for production, we have to build and optimize it to get the best performance
 2. Build application using `ng build` (or `npm run build`, notice the `run` keyword, every script besides `start` and `test` have to use `run`)
 3. Once done explore the `dist` folder
 4. Add new `build:dev` script to your `package.json` file and add `--configuration development` flags, and build your application again using `npm run build:dev`